onlyquake/xonotic-wiki/Weapons.md

 The machine gun rapidly fires bullets.
 It has a limited magazine size and needs to be reloaded when the magazine is empty.
 You can reload manually with the reload key (default: R).

 -   Primary fire: Rapidly fire bullets.
 Cost: 1 bullet per shot.
 -   Secondary fire: 3-bullet fire burst.
+More accurate than primary fire, but has a slight delay between bursts.
 Cost: 3 bullets.
 -   Ammo: Bullets (magazine size: 60)
 -   Impulse: 3/232